-Sure, the younger ones can be easy to bag around corn feeders but if you shoot a few in an area they go nocturnal and even then the biggest boars can be super-challenging to bag.
+Sure, the younger ones can be easy to bag around corn feeders but if you shoot a few in an area they go nocturnal and even then the biggest hogs can be super-challenging to bag.

 Mature boars, like trophy bucks, have the uncanny ability to sneak through the thickest of cover without making a sound.
 How many times have you been out there hunting and all of a sudden, you turn your head and there he is?